milocress/music-presentation/speaker_notes.md

 2. Walter's newly-discovered to action realistically makes his life better.

 TODO: introduce the concept of the Prescriptive Export:
 H&M's export is usually a piece of knowledge about the real world we are meant to believe.
-H&M focus on imports as factual pieces of knowledge which may be true or untrue, rather than as prescriptions for how we should engage with the world or each other.
+H&M focus on exports as factual pieces of knowledge which may be true or untrue, rather than as prescriptions for how we should engage with the world or each other.

-I'll call this a "descriptive export"
+I'll call this a "descriptive export", because they are meant to describe our world.

 I'd like to introduce the idea of a "prescriptive export" as a claim the film makes, directly or indirectly, about how we should engage with the real world.
 While H&M's exports are typically descriptive, a prescriptive